the-outcaster/kzi-cartridge-generator/README.md

 **Smart Path Handling:** Automatically creates relative paths and adds quotes to executable paths containing spaces.

+**D-Pad reversal fix for native Linux games**: note this is a Kazeta+-only feature for now.

 *NOTE: fetching icons from SteamGridDB requires you to log in to the website with your Steam account, and supplying your [API key](https://www.steamgriddb.com/profile/preferences/api) when the application asks you for it.*

 ## Usage